Logo

 These nine cars stand out for their crash protection, advanced safety tech, and reliability, according to Consumer Reports

-“The safest cars don’t just protect passengers in a crash.
-They may avoid a crash in the first place.
-They may also lower risks to pedestrians and people in other cars,” Emily Thomas, the manager of safety at Consumer Reports’ Auto Test Center, said.
+"The safest cars are those that not only shield passengers in the event of a crash but also actively work to prevent accidents and reduce risks to pedestrians and other vehicles," explains Emily Thomas, the manager of safety at Consumer Reports' Auto Test Center.

 1 / 9